Surface King is an ADA Handicap Specialists

 The Final Phase is Construction.
 This is where you work with Surface King to perform the work per plan.
 It is very important to select someone with extensive experience in ADA compliance, as mistakes here can be very expensive and time-consuming.

 The Department of Justice published revised ADA Compliance regulations for Titles II and III of the Americans with Disabilities Act of 1990 (ADA) in the Federal Register on September 15, 2010.
 These ADA Compliance regulations adopted revised, enforceable accessibility standards called the 2010 ADA Standards for Accessible Design “2010 Standards”.

 Since March 15, 2012, ADA compliance with the 2010 Standards will be required for new construction and alterations.
-In the period between September 15, 2010 and March 15, 2012, covered entities may choose between the 1991 Standards ADA Compliance (without the elevator exemption for Title II facilities), the Uniform Federal Accessibility Standards (Title II facilities only), and the 2010 Standards ADA Compliance.
+In the period between September 15, 2010, and March 15, 2012, covered entities may choose between the 1991 Standards ADA Compliance (without the elevator exemption for Title II facilities), and the Uniform Federal Accessibility Standards (Title II facilities only), and the 2010 Standards ADA Compliance.

 Through lawsuits and settlement agreements, the Department of Justice has achieved greater access for individuals with disabilities in hundreds of cases.
 Under general rules governing lawsuits brought by the Federal government, the Department of Justice may not sue a party unless negotiations to settle the dispute have failed.